tumblr/kanvas-ios/README.md

 ## Example App

-[`KanvasExample`](https://github.com/tumblr/kanvas-ios/tree/main/KanvasExample) is an example app showing how to use Kanvas.
+[`Example`](https://github.com/tumblr/kanvas-ios/tree/main/Example) is an example app showing how to use Kanvas.
 Try it out!

-1. Run `cd KanvasExample; bundle exec pod install`
+1. Run `cd Example; bundle exec pod install`
-2. Open `KanvasExample/KanvasExample.xcworkspace` in Xcode
+2. Open `Example/KanvasExample.xcworkspace` in Xcode
 3. Run the app on a device.